 - We may also use or disclose your PHI for our operations related to healthcare.
 For example:

-- We may use and disclose your PHI to provide utilization reports and other data analyses to your plan sponsor for purposes of prescription benefits management.
+- We may use and disclose your PHI to provide utilization reports and other data analyses to your plan sponsor.

 - We may also use and disclose your PHI to perform periodic quality assurance reviews and audits, to develop protocols, and for purposes of case management and care coordination.